nonblocking/mashroom/packages/plugin-packages/mashroom-security/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This plugin adds role based security to the _Mashroom Server_.
+This plugin adds role-based security to the _Mashroom Server_.

 It comes with the following mechanisms: